 Onex recognizes that a diverse team and inclusive environment is a competitive advantage and contributes to our continued success as an investor and asset manager.
 We encourage and support Onex employees to be charitable, both with their time and their capital, to important causes in our communities.

-Onex team members across its Toronto, New York, New Jersey, Boston and London offices directly participate in, and are encouraged to volunteer their time to, local charitable causes and community-based initiatives, including supporting shelters for abused women and families, homeless outreach programs, hospital fundraising initiatives, tutoring and mentorship programs, and various food and clothing drives.
+Onex team members across our Toronto, New York, New Jersey, Boston and London offices directly participate in, and are encouraged to volunteer their time to, local charitable causes and community-based initiatives, including supporting shelters for abused women and families, homeless outreach programs, hospital fundraising initiatives, tutoring and mentorship programs, and various food and clothing drives.
 Many Onex team members, both senior and junior, also volunteer in leadership roles of numerous charitable boards and committees.
 See the Onex in the Community page for more details.

 WOMEN AT ONEX